-To fully realise the ambitions of the Charter and reap the benefits for the community, businesses and the Protected Area, ongoing improvement, development and innovation is essential.
-Therefore, entering the process is truly a journey to a sustainable destination!
-Make sure you complete the journey, by planning your re-evaluation.
+To fully realise the ambitions of the Charter and reap the benefits for the community, for the businesses and for the Protected Area, ongoing improvement, development and innovation are essential.
+Therefore, entering the process is truly a journey to become a Sustainable Destination!
+Make sure you continue the journey by planning your re-evaluation.

-Please contact the EUROPARC Federation at sustainable.tourism@europarc.org to receive the latest version of the re-evaluation Report and information.
+Please contact the EUROPARC Federation at sustainable.tourism@europarc.org to receive the latest version of the Re-evaluation Report and information.